mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 If you inspect the other properties, you will see that they are correctly parsed.

 Time to celebrate!
-Grab something to drink, go for a walk, rest your eyes...then return here for the next step: persisting the API service response to a database.
+Grab something to drink, go for a walk, rest your eyes...then return here for the next step: persisting to Realm.

 # Step 10 - Add Realm to the project

-We will now add Realm to the project.
+We will now add Realm to our project.
 Create a `Realm` folder in the application root, then add a `Model` and a `Services` folder to it.
-Now, let's create...wait a minute!
-Before we can use Realm, we have to grab it from CocoaPods, remember?
+Now, let's create...wait!

-Add the following to your podfile:
+Before we can use Realm, we have to grab it from CocoaPods.
+Add this to `podfile`:

 ```
 pod 'RealmSwift'
 ```

-**IMPORTANT** To make Realm work, you must also add this to the end of the file:
+To make Realm work, you must also add this to the very end of the `podfile`:

 ```
 post_install do |installer|